Orksork/foundry-emojidice/README.md

 ### How to use and combine styles
 TODO: Forget to do this for 5 years.

 ATM I have no custom styles, so combine these face sets with whatever colors and textures you want.

 ![record this](pics/RECORDER_MEME1.png?raw=true)

+^Picture of me after I finally remember to fill this section out.

 ## Installation
 Use the integrated module manager in Foundry once it's there.
-If i'm too cool them still, you can manually use the manifest file URL below:
+If i'm too cool for them still, you can manually use the manifest file URL below:

 ```
 https://raw.githubusercontent.com/Orksork/foundry-emojidice/main/module.json
 ```

 ## Visual Previews
-Halloween!
+### Halloween!

 ![spooky scary skeletons](pics/spooks.png)